0Cy-An0/Cyan.Rnd/README.md

         - items can still only be selected once per player but will drop multiplied after selection
         - Additional Items might fall of the edge.
 This is Intended. (in so far that i can't be bother to make it so that the items don't explode)
  - config with RiskOfOptions (this is optional, the mod will automatically use it if available.
 Otherwise you have to set the config yourself)
- - save with ProperSave (this too is optional)
+ - saves with ProperSave (this too is optional)

  Currently just ideas:

  - void field stuff
     - might add a option to get all three items via round robin
-- Remove all Highlights (maybe a button in the Settings?) from new unlocks
+    - Option to get more monsters
+    - option to give dir mor credits per moutain shrine
+    - mountain shrine optional
+    - exponential scaling option

 bugs/untested:
 - artifact of evolution